ChesiLab/CRISPR-Library-Design/README.md

     - Set Directory Information + Assemble Library: performs basic library assembly
     - Remaining Sections: examples of adding or removing individual guides

-libraryDesignFunctions.R contains functions to design the library and perform simple quality control of library designs.
+**libraryDesignFunctions.R** contains functions to design the library and perform simple quality control of library designs.

 Final library design files located in 'output' folder:
-- finalPromoterGDOa30.xlsx: contains promoter targeting positive control guide designs.
+- **finalPromoterGDOa30.xlsx**: contains promoter targeting positive control guide designs.
-- finalTargetGDOi30.xlsx: contains guides targeting candidate CREs.
+- **finalTargetGDOi30.xlsx**: contains guides targeting candidate CREs.

 ---

-To compare different library parameters, go through /analyses folder:
+To compare different library parameters, see **/analyses** folder:
-- pickComparison.Rmd: Can compare different libraries directly with simple QC.
+- **pickComparison.Rmd**: Can compare different libraries directly with simple QC.
-- overlapLeniency.Rmd: Compares impact of different guide overlap leniencies. i.e. if we allow 2 vs 4bp of overlap between the guides in the library.
+- **overlapLeniency.Rmd**: Compares impact of different guide overlap leniencies. i.e. if we allow 2 vs 4bp of overlap between the guides in the library.

 ---

 Additional scripts:
-- adtlROIDesign.Rmd: Designs guides that tile along a large region rather than a 1bp SNP location.
+- **adtlROIDesign.Rmd**: Designs guides that tile along a large region rather than a 1bp SNP location.
-- promoterDesign.Rmd: Incorporates list of promoter-targeting guides from CRISPick into your final library.
+- **promoterDesign.Rmd**: Incorporates list of promoter-targeting guides from CRISPick into your final library.
 Performs some QC to ensure no guides are overlapping with existing guides in the library.
 Picks top performing guides.
-- postprocessToOrder.Rmd: Postprocessess library of interest into format for ordering library from Cellecta.
+- **postprocessToOrder.Rmd**: Postprocessess library of interest into format for ordering library from Cellecta.